 However, not all providers will consolidate all your data into one hub.
 It’s not uncommon for an LMS provider to only track the skills developments from the courses and modules that they offer.
 This means skills gaps can still occur.
 If tracking your employees’ skills, certificates and qualifications is mandatory for business continuity in your organization, then you might need dedicated skills tracking software.

 As you’ve gotten this far through this article, we must agree that you need a more sophisticated skills accounting system that allows you to track skills development in a more profound way.

-How AG5 Skills Intelligence Software can help you close your skills gaps
+How AG5 Skills Management Software can help you close your skills gaps

 Optimizing day-to-day operations.
 That’s what we aim for when closely tracking skills development, right?
 You already have several HR, Learning and Training systems in place but none of them are offering you a centralized overview of your current and required skills to keep the business running.